lengran/CS2DropKnife/README.md

 ## Which version should I use?

+### Chat filtering

-For most of the cases, I would recommand to use [the version without chat filtering](https://github.com/lengran/CS2DropKnife/releases/download/v1.1.0/CS2DropKnife-v1.1.0.zip).
+For most of the cases, I would recommand to use **the version without chat filtering**.
 You can bind css_drop or css_takeknife to your prefered key to achieve the effect of one-key-drop-knife.

-To support some drop key-bind (commands "say !drop" or "say_team !drop" issued from the game console or via a key-bind), [A version with chat filtering support](https://github.com/lengran/CS2DropKnife/releases/download/v1.1.0/CS2DropKnife-v1.1.0-with-chat-filtering.zip) is provided.
+To support some drop key-bind (commands "say !drop" or "say_team !drop" issued from the game console or via a key-bind), **A version with chat filtering support** is provided.
 This version filters all chat messages to manually call the drop knife function for you.
 However this might also cause performance downgrade and make the server laggy.

+### Different drop rules

+Version 1.0 has no regulations.
+You can drop whenever you want.

+Version 2.0 allows each player to only drop once in a round.

+Version 3.0 only knife dropping in freeze time (before round actually starts) and the knife will be sent directly to teammates.